covalenthq/bsp-geth/README.md

 If both `--replica-result` & `--replica-specimen` are selected then a `block-replica` is exported containing all the fields for exporting any block fully along with its stored state.

-`--log-folder` - specifies the location (folder) where the log files have to be placed.
+`--log.file` - specifies the file location where the log files have to be placed.
 In case of error (like permission errors), the logs are not recorded in files.

 ## <span id="geth">Go Ethereum</span>